We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Just like with clarity, there’s no need to buy a perfectly colorless diamonds.
 Instead, it’s best to choose a diamond that will look relatively colorless after it’s set in an engagement ring.

 White metals such as white gold and platinum will display a diamond’s color more than darker metals.
 As such, if you choose a setting made from a white metal, it’s best to select a diamond with a color grade of H to J.

-For an Asscher, princess or emerald cut diamond, a color grade of G to I is recommended, as these diamond shapes display color more readily than round brilliant cuts.
+For an Asscher, princess or emerald cut diamond, I to G color grade I is recommended, as these diamond shapes display color more readily than round brilliant cuts.